DATA-606-2023-FALL-MONDAY/Shroff_Harsh/docs/praposal.md

 ### Data Sources

-The primary data source for this project is the InsideAirbnb dataset, which is published by Airbnb and contains comprehensive information about Airbnb listings worldwide, including property details, host information, and photos.
+The primary data source for this project is the [InsideAirbnb](http://insideairbnb.com/get-the-data/) dataset, which is published by Airbnb and contains comprehensive information about Airbnb listings worldwide, including property details, host information, and photos.

 ### Data Size

-The size of the dataset may vary over time as new listings are added and existing ones are updated.
-As of the latest update, the dataset could be several gigabytes in size due to the inclusion of photos.
+I have shortlisted 8 cities from the East Coast of the USA namely Asheville, North Carolina, Boston, Massachusetts, Cambridge, Massachusetts, Jersey City, New Jersey, New York City, New York, Newark, New Jersey, Rhode Island, Rhode Island.

+Combining altogether,
+- the *CSV* files are about 160 MBs in size.
+- the size of *images* folder is ~6.5 GBs (if taken 1 image per listing).

 ### Data Shape

-The dataset typically consists of thousands to millions of rows and multiple columns, depending on the geographical coverage and the number of listings.
-Each row represents a unique Airbnb listing.
+There are 75 columns and 62330 rows in the dataset.

 ### Time Period

-The data may not be strictly time-bound, but it covers listings available at the time of data collection.
-The dataset can include listings from different years, and it is essential to consider the publication date of each listing.
+The data is not strictly time-bound, but it covers listings available at the time of data collection.
+The dataset include listings from different years, and it is essential to consider the publication date of each listing.

 ### What does each row represent?